Intelligence

 The range of physical and virtual environments an AI can navigate is growing.
 FigureAI and other robotics companies are training advanced AI models to perform domestic tasks and navigate warehouses.
 AdeptAI and other research companies are training advanced AI models to navigate computer interfaces.
 Once these problems are solved, all human tools and environments will become available to AI.
 Considering the impact of tool use on improving human intelligence, this will be a significant lever to increasing the overall intelligence of AI.

 Specialization and scale: Compared to human population growth, it is trivial to scale AI — we can make multiple copies by simply opening new browser windows.
-Researchers are working on agent frameworks to allow AIs communicate with each other.
+Researchers are working on agent frameworks to allow AIs to communicate with each other.
 Should we find more robust frameworks, AI will benefit from the advantages of group intelligence and distributing intellectual labor.
 We can already see this in action: Deepmind’s AlphaProof and AlphaGeometry systems achieved an IMO silver medal by generating thousands of “candidate” answers and assessing them in parallel, akin to a large group of math students dividing up proofs and manually reviewing them.
 Parallelization also leads to efficiency gains: distributing the work leads to faster solutions than sequential processing.

 Scale can enable the growth of AI’s capabilities in the same way that it has for humanity.
 If we build an AGI that is as smart as a single human, we could theoretically scale it to rival humanity’s collective intelligence by creating and coordinating billions of copies.
 This is a big deal, as it suggests that there is no “secret” to scaling from AGI to superintelligent entities.